jasoneppink/multicaptions/README.md

   sudo reboot
   ```

-### Killing extsub
+### Killing multicaptions
-If you have extsub setup to run on boot and need to stop it for any reason:
+If you have multicaptions setup to run on boot and need to stop it for any reason:

 1. Connect the Raspberry Pi to a network, reboot it, take note of the IP address, and log in via SSH (assuming user is "pi"):
   ```